thai-language.comInternet resource

 superscript vowelAny one of several Thai vowel graphemes which are placed above their corresponding consonant or consonants.

 syllableA single fundamental sound grouping from which speech is constructed.
-Exactly one vowel sound (monophthong, diphthong, triphthong, etc.) must be present.
+Exactly one vowel sound (monophthong or diphthong) must be present.

 syllable-final consonant [see final consonant]

 TIS-620Thai International Standard-620 is a standard way of representing all the letters (graphemes) and symbols of the Thai language within the upper positions of an 8-bit character set.
-In this way, both Thai and English can be represented using single-byte characters.
-Although nowawdays becoming obsolete because of the prevalance of Unicode, which uses a 16-bit character width, this character mapping is still sometimes favored for its compactness in transmission or storage.
-Because the upper character positions used by TIS-620 are also claimed by many other character sets, some sort of out-of-band indicator (meta information) describing which character set was used must generally accompany 8-bit data.
+In this way, both Thai and English can be represented using a single-byte per character.
+Although nowawdays becoming obsolete because of the prevalance of Unicode, which uses a 16-bit character width, this mapping or “encoding” is still sometimes favored for its compactness in transmission or storage.
+Because the upper character positions used by TIS-620 are also claimed by many other character encodings, some sort of out-of-band indicator (meta information) describing which encoding was used must generally accompany text which uses an 8-bit format such as this.

 tone

-Thai is a tonal language, which means that every syllable has a pitch characteristic which must be spoken correctly for the word to be properly understood.
-There are five spoken tones in Thai, to wit: low, middle (or common), high, rising, and falling.
+Thai is a lexical tone language, which means that every syllable has a pitch characteristic which must be spoken correctly for the meaning of the word to be properly understood.
+There are five lexical tones in Thai, to wit: low, middle (or common), high, rising, and falling.
+Compared to other languages, where tones may shift according to proximal phonetic environments (a process called tone sandhi), in Thai, the tones are fairly stable (Abramson 1979).
+Nevertheless, there are attested rules of this sort, such as the first of two reduplicated verbs receiving the high tone (Setthapun 1992).
+Dialect and ideolect account for further variation from canonical tone pronunciation.

 tone mark

-One of the four symbols written above a Thai syllable to modify its spoken tone.
+One of the four symbols written above a Thai syllable to modify its lexical tone.

-tone rulesRules which determine the spoken tone for a syllable based on the initial consonant class, vowel duration, tone mark (if any), and final consonant type (if any).
+tone rulesRules which determine the lexical tone for a syllable based on the initial consonant class, vowel duration, tone mark (if any), and final consonant type (if any).

 transliterationThe rendering of the written glyphs of a spoken language into a foreign writing system.
 This is usually achieved in a manner such that the original script can be reconstructed from the transliteration result.